IBUNHABIBU/catalogue_of_recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Is the website that fetch different food recipe from the api
+Is the website that fetch different food recipe from the MealDb api

-### Story

 ### Features